The Woodbine Improvement Association

 | Pre-2009 residents who never joined | No | Not governed at all.
 Never had any obligation to the WIA. |

-| All homeowners (regardless of WIA membership) | Yes | Bound by the recorded deed restrictions — a completely separate instrument from the WIA bylaws.
-Any lot owner can enforce these, with or without the WIA. |
+| All homeowners (regardless of WIA membership) | Yes | Bound by the recorded deed restrictions (Liber 2005, Pages 262-266) — a completely separate instrument from the WIA bylaws.
+The WIA holds formal enforcement authority via the 1956 assignment, but any lot owner can also enforce these independently. |

 State records (LARA)